 The original list dates from 2012, and so I am updating it for 20/20 with two covid-related cancellations for what were to have been my first set of live shows of the new decade.

 In Episode 9 (no.020b) Waiting in Vain: 20 + 2 Performances I Missed (1980-2020), I reflect on a rich 40 years of Not attending gigs or sets.
-Join me in a heartwarming look back at cancelled shows and tours, student penury, inclement weather, mystery no-shows, limited mobility options, instant sell-outs, undersold annulments, competing options and obligations, and sometimes just being a lazy bugger.
+Join me in a heartwarming look back at venues surrounded by riot police, cancelled shows and tours, student penury, inclement weather, mystery no-shows, limited mobility options, instant sell-outs, undersold annulments, competing options and obligations, and sometimes just being a lazy bugger.

 I’ll pick up where I left off in September, with this thrilling gig from UK Mod-Punks The Jam.
 It also coincided with a fresh tray of live concert firsts (A gig outside of London!
 In Toronto!
 At a tiny theatre!
 With an authentic ***punk*** audience!).